 For nearly two millennia, Thomas has been disparaged for his doubt.
-And for almost the same time, doubt itself has been disparaged in Christian life.
+And for almost the same time, doubt itself has been disparaged in the Christian life.
 It's either one or the other, faith vs. doubt, for the Christian.

-I can remember as a boy struggling with doubt.
+I can remember struggling with doubt when I was a boy.
 I heard that God wanted my faith.
-I was taught that doubt, being the opposite of belief, was something bad, something to be avoided and overcome.
-It was either faith or doubt for the Christian, never both faith and doubt.
-The presence of doubt was evidence that I didn't truly believe, believe enough, have faith enough to be saved.
+I was taught that doubt as the opposite of belief was something bad, something to be avoided and overcome.
+For the Christian, it was either faith or doubt, never both faith and doubt.
+The presence of doubt was evidence that I didn't truly believe, believe enough, have faith enough to be saved-or so I thought.